Staying under the covers is not an option.

 I love this picture of my Mom and Dad.
 We celebrated their 50th wedding anniversary AND our 20th anniversary in 2014.
 We are excited to live much closer to them now that we have joined civilian life.
 They are fun.
 And we all love each other a lot.

 We enjoy spending time with all of our family.
 My husband’s parents, his brother Claude and his wonderful family.
 My amazing sister Amy and her brood.
-They all near the New Orleans area.
+They all live near the Gulf Coast.
 We have missed so much by being far from home and far from them.
 That’s why we are so happy now to live closer to them, and to be back in the South, y’all!

 Join my breakfast club!